Getting into a good college is harder than ever, and with the rise of learning from home, we’re left to our own devices when it comes to testing prep.

 After a short test, the program estimates your current performance on the test you chose.
 Then, PrepScholar goes ahead to create a study plan that adapts to your needs.

 They offer plenty of materials to choose from.
-From rich video lessons, full-length practice tests, to 1-on-1 tutoring for almost any test out there, PrepScholar is devoted to getting you to truly and thoroughly understand the required concepts.
+From rich video lessons, and full-length practice tests, to 1-on-1 tutoring for almost any test out there, PrepScholar is devoted to getting you to truly and thoroughly understand the required concepts.

 At PrepScholar, they understand that Rome wasn’t built in a day.
 Instead of making you cram for the test, the algorithm divides the materials you need to cover into bite-sized chunks.
 They help you build long-lasting habits by sending you reminders when it’s time for your study session.
-After all, the best way to build something big by doing a little every day.
+After all, the best way to build something big is by doing a little every day.

 Established in 2006 by Sal Khan, Khan Academy is an American non-profit that vows to make high-quality education available to everybody in the world.